jcoddaire/SchoolService/README.md

 ## To Add:

 - Front end client / web app.
 Probably going to be using Angular or React, haven't decided which yet.
-- Examles for newer tech - .NET Core is interesting.
+- Examples for newer tech - .NET Core is interesting.
 - Examples for older tech - DataTables, ASMX services, etc.
 - The auto-build thing I see on OSS projects.